udothemath/MLND_image-classification/README.md

+# Machine Learning Engineer Nanodegree
+## Project: Image Classification

+In this project, you'll classify images from the CIFAR-10 dataset.
+The dataset consists of airplanes, dogs, cats, and other objects.
+You'll preprocess the images, then train a convolutional neural network on all the samples.
+The images need to be normalized and the labels need to be one-hot encoded.
+You'll get to apply what you learned and build a convolutional, max pooling, dropout, and fully connected layers.
+At the end, you'll get to see your neural network's predictions on the sample images.

+IPython: dlnd_image_classification.ipynb
+Report: report.html
+Helper function: helper.py, problem_unittests.py

-## Running the Udacity Deep Learning Foundations image classification project on floydhub.com
+### Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.